InsertKoinIO/koin/docs/setup/koin.md

 }
 ```

-You are now ready to intall Koin feature into your Ktor application:
+You are now ready to install Koin feature into your Ktor application:

 ```kotlin
 fun Application.main() {